 Our retreats, capped at 10 participants each, allow you to immerse yourself in the craft of writing.
 You have the opportunity to write without the pressure of preparing or reading manuscripts.
 Through daily readings, writing exercises, and prompts you’ll write both in-class and during the afternoons to generate new work over the course of each day, dedicating as much time as possible to your own new writing.

-A Writers’ Retreat, all genres and levels
+A Writers’ Retreat, all genres and levels [no longer available]

 In this multi-genre workshop we’ll embody the practice of writing daily.
 During meeting times we will discuss matters of craft derived from reading a wide variety of published stories, poems, and essays; read aloud to one another from our own newly written work and respond to it as a community of writers intent on helping one another find a larger audience; write from prompts; approach publishing as a part of the creative process; and address any and all concerns related to the writing life, from writer’s block to sources of inspiration to submission strategies that yield positive results.
 While conventional creative writing workshops privilege the critique, the quality of them hinging upon the amount of time and thought outside of meeting times writers put into reading and responding to each other’s manuscripts, in this workshop we’ll honor the act of writing by putting the time, space, and camaraderie to use in the drafting of new stories, poems, and essays that we’ll share with one another.
 This workshop is open to writers of all skill levels and degrees of experience.